vanessly/league-of-legends-analysis/README.md

 # Know Your Role: Predicting League of Legends Roles from Player Stats
-### Vinh Tran | vinht@umich.edu
+### Vinh Tran | [LinkedIn](https://www.linkedin.com/in/vinhmxt/) | vinht@umich.edu
-### CC Ly | vanessly@umich.edu
+### CC Ly | [LinkedIn](https://www.linkedin.com/in/vanessly/) | vanessly@umich.edu

 ## Introduction
 ### Introduction and Question Identification
 #### Dataset Overview

 - In this project, we’re using the **Oracle’s Elixir League of Legends Match Data** from the 2022 season.
 This dataset contains information from over 10,000 League of Legends professional matches.
-There are about 120,000 rows in total (each match contributes up to 12 rows: one per player plus two team‑summary rows).
+There are about **120,000** rows in total (each match contributes up to 12 rows: one per player plus two team‑summary rows).

+#### What is League of Legends?
+- League of Legends (LoL) is a globally popular multiplayer online battle arena (MOBA) game developed by Riot Games.
+In each match, two teams of five players compete to destroy the opposing team’s base, called the Nexus, while defending their own.
+Every player controls a unique character, called a champion, and takes on a specific role on the map: Top, Mid, Jungle, Bottom (Bot), or Support (Sup).
+- Each role comes with distinct responsibilities:
+  - **Top** laners typically play isolated, durable champions who can hold their own.
+  - **Mid** laners often deal heavy damage and control the center of the map.
+  - **Jungler** players move between lanes and neutral zones, securing map objectives such as dragons and supporting teammates.
+  - **Bottom** players focus on dealing consistent damage from range.
+  - **Suppor** players protect and assist teammates, especially the Bot laner, and help control vision on the map.

+Throughout the game, players earn gold, experience, and items by defeating enemy champions, minions, and monsters.
+Their performance is tracked through stats like kills, deaths, assists, damage dealt, and gold earned, many of which are used in our analysis to predict a player’s role.

 #### Central Question

 > **How accurately can we predict a player’s in‑game role (Top, Jungle, Mid, Bottom, or Support) using only their post‑game performance statistics?**

-#### Why It Matters

-- Automatically predicting a player’s position from raw match stats has practical value for coaches, pro-players, analysts, and broadcasters. **Coaches** can see if their players' performances line up with expected performances of other players within the same position, and make statistically-backed decisions to optimize their team roster.
-Simarily, **pro-players** can utilize this tool to see where they are lacking in their skills, and make adjustments to improve their gameplay. **Analysts** and **broadcasters** can utilize this data as a fun and engaging statistic and classifier for audiences.

 #### Key Columns